jenca-adam/awiki/pages/NEW_hom/page.md

       - indefinite causal order, quantum switch, witnesses

 * read [santocanale2022frobenius](santocanale2022frobenius), check the "nuclear" objects in interesting \*-autonomous categories
+- this does not seem to give anything interesting

 * BaSe - category and HOM-s for GPT (OT):
      - SMC, \*-autonomous